42 Example of a three-level longitudinal model

 • P-values for these will not be small, however, as the standard errors are all 0.09.

 We could try to look at uncertainty on our parameters using the confint( M1 ) command, but it turns out that it crashes for this model.
 This can happen, and our -0.99 correlation gives a hint as to why.
-Let’s first drop the random slope and then try:
+Let’s first drop the random slope at the school level and then try:

 M1B = lmer( ravens ~ rn + gender*rn + treatment:rn + (1|schoolid) + (1+rn|id:schoolid),